Rebuilding the Pipeline: Supply and Demand in the Skilled TradesSeptember 9, 2022

 For those who train apprentices or prepare students, rebuilding the pipeline will require fresh thinking about how to make a program appealing and responsive to the needs of the workforce.

+There are steps to take on the jobsite as well.
 For example, many new trainees are young with relatively little work experience.
-An inviting and understanding work environment helps promote success for young people, who have had fewer opportunities to build work experience than previous generations.
+An inviting and understanding work environment helps promote success for young people, who have had fewer opportunities to build work experience than previous generations, although a tight labor market is providing more opportunities for young workers.

 Supporting underrepresented groups in skilled trades is another critical element of building a strong pipeline to the next generation.

 Women provide a clear example of the difference a diverse pipeline could make.
 Women make up nearly half of the U.S. workforce, but represent very small portions of most skilled trades.
-Only one out of 20 machinists in the U.S. are female, and for several large trades the number is closer to one out of 100!
+Only about one in 20 machine mechanics in the U.S. is female, and for several large trades the number is closer to one out of 50 or one out of 100.

 Female jobseekers are just as capable at learning and performing skilled trades, and employers that are able to recruit and retain women in these roles can instantly double their potential candidate pool.